anpep/mkinitfs/README.md

 This is the initramfs generator for Alpine Linux, including support for apk and Alpine Diskless boot.

+This fork also displays a graphical prompt for decrypting disks, using cairo on the framebuffer.

 ## Dependencies

 To compile manually, you need to have the following build tools available: